jlkiri/phantasiai/src/posts/if-you-want-to-learn-how-to-code-but-are-afraid-to-start.md

 If they could do it, you can do it.

 It is as simple as that.
 But it is a very powerful thought that I want you to entertain.
 How do I know that?
 Well, I was afraid to start too, a few years ago.
+In fact, I even managed to start once and then gave up.
+I gave up because even after I started to learn programming, some things were so confusing that I lost all confidence halfway through.
+And I lost it because I didn't internalize this simple mindset - if someone can do it, then you can do it too.

+Ever since I realised that, everything has been smooth sailing.

+This is why I want you to bear this in mind even after you start.
+In fact, this idea extends to other activities as well.
+Maybe you want to start learning drums.
+Or writing.
+Or whatever.
+Unless there are very objective walls in front of you, you can do it.